PawelKozy/HijackLibs_KQL_Detections/README.md

 ## Structure
 - **GeneralDetections**: Broad detections that apply across various hijacking techniques.
-- **IndividualDetections**: Specific detections tailored to each hijacking technique, including Sideloading, Environment Variable, Phantom, and Search Order.
+- **IndividualDetections**: Specific detections tailored to each hijackable DLL.
 - **Scripts**: Utility scripts for generating and managing detections.
-- **Data**: Raw data files used for generating detections.
 - **Tests**: Scripts for testing the effectiveness and accuracy of detections.

 ## Usage